kienstra/widget-live-editor/readme.txt

 == Installation ==

 1. Download the plugin in /wp-admin by selecting "Plugins" > "Add New."
-1. Or upload the plugin's widget-live-editor directory to your /wp-content/plugins directory.
+1. Or upload the plugin to your plugins/ directory.
 1. In the "Plugins" menu, find "Widget Live Editor," and click "Activate."
 1. Click "Appearance" > "Customize."
 1. Click "Widgets" > "Add a Widget."
 1. Add a "Widget Live Editor" widget.
 1. Select an image, enter text, and select a link.
-1. Observe your widget displaying in the Customize preview.
+1. Observe your widget displaying in the Customizer preview.

 == Frequently Asked Questions ==